OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Returns the substring of s starting from character index from, and up to (excluding) character index to.
 If the to argument is omitted, substring will output to the end of s.
 For example, `"profound".substring(3)` returns the string “found”, and `"profound".substring(2, 4)` returns the string “of”.

-Character indexes start from zero.
-Negative character indexes count from the end of the string.
+Remember that character indices start from zero.
+A negative character index counts from the end of the string.
 For example, `"profound".substring(0, -1)` returns the string “profoun”.

 ###### slice(s, n from, n to (optional))